-Your hormones change throughout your menstrual cycles and affect you mentally, emotionally and physically.
-It is, therefore, no surprise that our training programs should take these changes into account and be optimised to fit our body’s needs at the time.
+Your hormones change throughout your menstrual cycles and affect you mentally, emotionally, and physically.
+It is, therefore, no surprise that our training programs should take these changes into account and be optimized to fit our body’s needs at the time.

-Note: the menstrual cycle starts on the first day of your period and end when you start the following one.
+Note: the menstrual cycle starts on the first day of your period and ends when you start the following one.
 On average menstrual cycles are 21-45 days long.

-Let’s start with the basics so that we can understand exactly what is happening in our body and how our changing hormones are affecting us.
+Let’s start with the basics so that we can understand exactly what is happening in our bodies and how our changing hormones are affecting us.

 The menstrual cycle is made of 4 main phases:

 - Phase 1 – Menstruation: Bleeding.

 - Phase 2 – Follicular phase: This is the first half of the cycle in which an egg starts getting prepared to be released from the ovary.